 A turning point came in 2018, when we received a grant for our first fully individual undertaking – a project entitled Sørkapp Marine Litter Cleanup.

-Sørkapp Marine Litter Cleanup combines ecology and science by focusing on the issue of marine litter in polar regions.
+Sørkapp Marine Litter Cleanup combines geography and ecology by focusing on the issue of marine litter in polar regions.
 During fieldwork carried out in the south of Svalbard, we collect litter which has accumulated along the shore as well as data, which will deepen our understanding of the scale and consequences of the problem.
 In our posts we write about the project’s origins and assumptions, organizational ups and downs, daily challenges and unexpected turns of events, weaving in many interesting facts and practical advice for more or less keen enthusiasts of the far north.

 We are proud to announce that we have received 330,000 NOK from Svalbard Environmental Protection Fund for the realization of a project entitled Sørkapp Marine